-Sexually transmitted diseases are infectious diseases that are transmitted by means of intercourse.
+Sexually transmitted diseases are infectious diseases that are transmitted by means of intimacy.
 There are close to 30 viruses, bacteria and parasites that are sexually transmissible.

 While ideally, STDs should be affecting only people who engaged in unprotected sexual activity; children born and breastfed by mothers with STDs, blood transfusion or needles that came in contact with infected blood are also responsible for the transmission of the STDs.

 Given below are the Sexually Transmitted Diseases that you should watch out for,

 - Chlamydia: Caused by a bacteria called chlamydia trachomatis.
 Symptoms of this STD include bladder infection, a change in vaginal discharge, mild lower abdominal pain.
 The symptoms are usually non specific.